namlook/eureka-widget-collection-query/README.md

 # Eureka-widget-collection-query

-An UI that allow to make advanced queries on an Eureka collection.
+An UI to perform advanced queries on an Eureka collection.
 Usage:

 // /config/eureka/resource/collection.js